 Baked French Toast is a quick and easy overnight casserole that tastes amazing and can be made the night before.
 I’m in love with breakfasts you can make ahead of time and simply throw in the oven in the morning or already have prepared, like Savory Breakfast Bundt Cake, or Make-Ahead Pancake Batter!

-Overnight french toast is sometimes called “Baked French Toast”, “French Toast Casserole” or “Company French Toast” and it’s the perfect breakfast to make when you want to have something special to serve for breakfast but you also want to relax and enjoy the morning.
+Overnight French toast is sometimes called “Baked French Toast”, “French Toast Casserole” or “Company French Toast” and it’s the perfect breakfast to make when you want to have something special to serve for breakfast but you also want to relax and enjoy the morning.
 We enjoy this east breakfast regularly, but this is always a staple for any holiday breakfast in our home.
 We also make this any time we have guests and they always rave about this dish every time!

 Ingredients You Will Need